Diethylene glycol dinitrate

 Diethylene glycol dinitrate (DEGDN) is an explosive nitrated alcohol ester with the formula C4H8N2O7.
-While chemically similar to numerous other high explosives, pure diethylene glycol dinitrate is difficult to ignite or detonate.
+It is commonly used as a plasticizer in propellant or explosive formulations.
+While chemically similar to numerous other high explosives, pure diethylene glycol dinitrate is difficult to ignite.
 Ignition typically requires localized heating to the decomposition point unless the DEGDN is first atomized.
+It is sensitive to detonation by impact but not due to friction.

 Preparation and uses

 Diethylene glycol dinitrate can be made by nitration of diethylene glycol with nitric acid in presence of a dehydrating agent like concentrated sulfuric acid.